VVsmileyx/MetaGO/README.md

    `...`

 #### 3.3.1.3 Other results

+- Description

   If you running GOES with choosing  '-U' and '-S',you can get 2 results in the path you choosed in '-O':'tuple_union_x' and 'filter_sparse_x'(x=1,2,...,n;n is the number you choosed in option '-P') or 'tuple_union' and 'filter_sparse'(n=1)

 - Example